Minimal surfaces with micro-oscillations: Introduction

+These minimal graphs with micro-oscillations play the opposite role with respect to area bounds that hyperplanes.
+Even hyperplanes with arbitrarily large $n$-measure do not have larger $(n-1)$-measure of its intersection with $\Pi$ than the diameter of the ball.
+Our construction of minimal graphs leads to arbitrarily large $(n-1)$-measure of the transverse intersection but with $n$-measure less than twice the area of the ball.

-What makes Theorem~\ref{T.bound} much easier than the bound~\eqref{question} is that it can be analyzed in the linear regime of the minimal surface equation.
-In fact, the strategy that we have used to prove the theorem (see Section~\ref{S.proof}) is to construct harmonic functions~$v$ on the ball that are small in a $C^k$~norm yet their zero set $v^{-1}(0)$ has a large area.
-The smallness assumption then permits to promote them to solutions of the minimal surface equation through an iterative procedure that does not change much the size of the zero set.
-Hence the large $(n-1)$-measure of the intersection of the minimal graph $\Si_u$ with the hyperplane $\Pi$ comes from micro-oscillations that do not significantly contribute to the curvature of the minimal hypersurface (which is almost flat).
+The key point of Theorem \ref{T.level} is that it can be analyzed in the linear regime of the minimal surface equation.
+In fact, the strategy that we have used to prove it (see Section~\ref{S.proof}) is to construct harmonic functions~$v$ on the ball that are small in a $C^k$~norm and whose zero set $v^{-1}(0)$ contains the hypersurface $S$ up to a small diffeomorphism.
+The smallness assumption then permits to promote them to solutions of the minimal surface equation through an iterative procedure than does not change much the geometry of the zero set.
+Hence, in Corollary \ref{T.bound}, the large $(n-1)$-measure of the intersection of the minimal graph $\Si_u$ with the hyperplane $\Pi$ comes from micro-oscillations that do not significantly contribute to the curvature of the minimal hypersurface (which is almost flat).

-Notice that this approach does not work for the bound~\eqref{question} because, although the analogous estimate for harmonic functions fails too, the failure only occurs for harmonic functions not satisfying a smallness assumption, which cannot be promoted to minimal graphs via iteration.
+To conclude, it is worth mentioning that Theorem~\ref{T.level} remains valid when we consider the intersection of a minimal hypersurface with the portion $\Pi'$ of any (non-vertical) hyperplane contained in $\BB^n\times \RR$ (in this case, the minimal hypersurface can be constructed as a graph over $\Pi'$).